As a general guide:

-With cocaine, people who use cocaine long-term tend to have it stay in their body for longer periods of time, because it begins to be stored in fatty tissues.
-Detoxifying can take quite a bit longer than it would for those who use it short-term, and the substance may show up in drug tests for a longer period.
+People who use cocaine long-term tend to have it stay in their bodies for longer periods of time because it gets stored in fatty tissues.
+Detoxifying can take significantly longer than it would for those who use it short-term, and the substance may show up in drug tests for a longer period.

-The more often you use cocaine, the harder it is for your body to eliminate it, because your body’s elimination systems lose functionality and efficiency with frequent use.
-Something else to be considered with how long it takes for cocaine to leave the system is the purity of the drug.
+The more often you use cocaine, the harder it is for your body to eliminate it because your body’s elimination systems lose functionality and efficiency with frequent use.
+The purity of the drug must also be considered.
 The purer the cocaine, the more potent its effects will be, and the longer it will stay in the system.

 The method of ingestion is another important factor in how long it will take for cocaine to leave your system.
-If you inject cocaine, you may get a very fast high that lasts for a shorter period of time, and this means the substance leaves the body faster.
+If you inject cocaine, you may get a very fast high that lasts for a shorter period of time, which means the substance leaves the body faster.
 When someone injects cocaine, the half-life is around five minutes, which means it would clear from the system within 30 minutes.

 For people who snort cocaine, a high may last from 10 to 30 minutes, and it would take just under three hours for it to be completely eliminated in most cases.
-If you smoke freebase cocaine, the half-life is around 45 minutes, and with that half-life rate, it could take more than four hours for the drug to be eliminated from their body.
+If you smoke freebase cocaine, the half-life is around 45 minutes.
+It could take more than four hours for the freebase version to be eliminated from their body.

 Cocaine can also be ingested orally.
 With this method, it can take an hour to feel the effects of the drug, and they may last for two hours.
-The elimination half-life is about an hour, and it could take up to 5 ½ hours for it to be entirely eliminated.
+The elimination half-life is about an hour, and it could take up to 5.5 hours for it to be entirely eliminated.
 It’s important to remember that even after cocaine is eliminated, the body produces active metabolites from the cocaine that can still create effects and be detected for a long period after use.